AverageHelper/accountable-vue/README.md

 If you've set `VITE_ACCOUNTABLE_SERVER_URL` to a URL that can reach this server, then you should be good to go.

 I recommend using something like [PM2](https://pm2.keymetrics.io) to run the server properly.
-(Instructions coming soon:tm:)
+(Instructions coming soon™)

 ## Acknowledgements